-There is wide dispersion in pharmaceutical prices across countries with comparable quality standards.
-Under monopoly, off-patent and generic drug prices are at least four times higher in the United States than in comparable Englishspeaking high income countries.
+Wide dispersion is seen in pharmaceutical prices across countries with comparable quality standards.
+Under monopoly, off-patent and generic drug prices are at least four times higher in the United States than in comparable English-speaking high-income countries.
 With five or more competitors, off-patent drug prices are similar or lower.
-Our analysis shows that differential US markups are largely driven by the market power of drug suppliers and not due to wholesale intermediaries or pharmacies.
-Furthermore, we show that the traditional mechanism of reducing market power – free entry – is limited because implied entry costs are substantially higher in the US.
+Our analysis shows that differential U.S. markups are largely driven by the market power of drug suppliers and are not due to wholesale intermediaries or pharmacies.
+Furthermore, we show that the traditional mechanism of reducing market power—free entry—is limited because implied entry costs are substantially higher in the United States.